 It was in 1971 when George Simons gave his son Chris a Rupp minibike that he could never have imagined that gift would be the beginning of a life-long passion for bikes.

 Since that Rupp machine, Chris Simons has owned many motorcycles.
 He knows bikes inside out and front to back.
 At one time he operated a well-known bike shop in Port Dover called “Bikers’ Delight”.

-A souvenir newspaper is published for Friday the 13th by Port Dover’s weekly community newspaper ‘Port Dover Maple Leaf’.
+A souvenir newspaper is published for Friday the 13ths at warm weather events by Port Dover’s weekly community newspaper ‘Port Dover Maple Leaf’.
 It is distributed for free on the street, at vendor booths, at bars and restaurants throughout town and features stories from a cross-section of bikers.